 To the credit of the Marcos family, Sullivan said the Marcos children were embarrassed by the spectacle although Marcos Jr. later defended his mother, saying the men cross-dressed voluntarily in the spirit of fun and games.

-5. She Promised To Give Away $800 Million To Filipinos.
+5. She Promised To Give Away $800 Million To Filipinos

 During the 1998 presidential elections, Mrs. Marcos—then one of the candidates—promised to give away for free the $800 million she had kept in her bank accounts to the public and to pay off the country’s debts.
 While it would be the first time she publicly admitted having a huge amount of money, the ever-glib Mrs. Marcos denied it was ill-gotten.

 As in the past, she explained her husband obtained his wealth through treasure-hunting and sound financial management with the gold he acquired in the course of his work.
-In the end, the country never did get to see whether she would’ve fulfilled her promised as she dropped out of the presidential race to support fellow candidate Joseph Estrada.
+In the end, the country never did get to see whether she would’ve fulfilled her promise as she dropped out of the presidential race to support fellow candidate Joseph Estrada.

-4. She Renovated An Entire Town And Made People Wear Costumes For A Daughter’s Wedding.
+4. She Renovated An Entire Town And Made People Wear Costumes For A Daughter’s Wedding

 Never one to be outmatched by the extravagance of foreign royal weddings, Mrs. Marcos set out to top the fairytale wedding of Diana and Prince Charles in 1981 with the wedding of her youngest daughter Irene to the scion of the Araneta clan, Gregorio Benitez Araneta.